COVID-19 Updates and Travel Information

 - Placed hand sanitizer stations in hotel lobby and other appropriate locations

-- Requiring cloth face coverings for employees and recommended for guests when working or moving within the facility when social distancing is not possible.
+- Requiring cloth face coverings for employees and for guests when working or moving within the facility when social distancing is not possible.
 Minimizing the need for waiting queues for check-in or check-out.

 - Assigned the manager on duty to monitor and improve compliance with social distancing and other protective policies, including education, hand hygiene and cloth face covering use amongst employees and guests.